Delving into new physics in semileptonic $b \to c \tau \bar \nu$ transitions: Abstract

 \section{Abstract}

-Recently, several indications of lepton non-universality observables have been perceived in semileptonic $B$ meson decay processes, both in the neutral-current ($b \to s ll $) and charged-current ($b \to c l \bar \nu_l$) transitions.
-Influenced by these fascinating quotients, we examine the semileptonic decays involving the $b \to c l \bar \nu_l$ quark level transitions.
-We execute it through a model independent analysis in order to probe the nature of new physics.
-Taking into consideration the most general effective Hamiltonian, we scrutinize $\Lambda_b \to \Lambda_c \tau \bar \nu_\tau$, $ B_c^+ \to \eta_c \tau^+ \nu_\tau$, and $ B \to D^{**} \tau \bar \nu_\tau$ (where $D^{**} = \{D^*_0, D_1^*, D_1, D_2^*\}$ are the four lightest excited charm mesons) processes, in the presence of new physics.
-We perform a global fit to different sets of new coefficients, making use of the measurements on $R_{D}$, $R_{D^{*}}$, $R_{J/\psi}$, $P_{\tau}^{D^*}$ and the upper limit on Br($B_c^+ \to \tau^+ \nu_\tau$).
-We then inspect the effect of constrained new couplings on the branching ratios, forward-backward asymmetry parameters, lepton non-universality ratios (LNU), lepton and hadron polarization asymmetries of these decay modes.
+In recent times, there have been several observations suggesting deviations from lepton universality in semileptonic decays of $B$ mesons.
+These deviations have been noticed both in the neutral-current transitions ($b \to s ll $) and charged-current transitions ($b \to c l \bar \nu_l$).
+Motivated by these intriguing findings, we investigate the semileptonic decays involving the quark-level transitions of $b \to c l \bar \nu_l$.
+To explore the presence of new physics, we adopt a model-independent approach and analyze the processes $\Lambda_b \to \Lambda_c \tau \bar \nu_\tau$, $B_c^+ \to \eta_c \tau^+ \nu_\tau$, and $B \to D^{**} \tau \bar \nu_\tau$, where $D^{**} = {{D_0}^*, {D_1}^*, D_1, {D_2}^*}$ represent the four lightest excited charm mesons.
+Considering a comprehensive effective Hamiltonian, we perform a global fit using various sets of new coefficients and incorporate measurements of $R_{D}$, $R_{D^{*}}$, $R_{J/\psi}$, $P_{\tau}^{D^*}$, as well as the upper limit on the branching ratio of $B_c^+ \to \tau^+ \nu_\tau$.
+Subsequently, we examine the impact of constrained new couplings on the branching ratios, forward-backward asymmetry parameters, lepton non-universality ratios (LNU), as well as lepton and hadron polarization asymmetries in these decay modes.